George Gavan Duffy: Anglo-Irish Treaty

+Gavan Duffy was elected in an uncontested 1921 Southern Ireland House of Commons election for Dublin County.

 When Éamon de Valera chose his plenipotentiaries to negotiate the Anglo-Irish Treaty in 1921, Gavan Duffy was chosen due mainly to his legal expertise.
+During negotiations with the British, Duffy unsuccessfully argued against the inclusion of the nationalist majority Counties of Tyrone and Fermanagh into Northern Ireland:

+Tyrone and Fermanagh are going to be difficult for Northern Ireland.
+There is an Irish problem of Ulster which we ought to be able to settle.
+The English problem of Ulster which is up to you to proclaim [is] that the setting up of this present area cannot be justified, and that the principal of no coercion of Ulster should be applied to Tyrone and Fermanagh.

 He protested against signing the Treaty but did so reluctantly, becoming the last person to sign.
 Duffy spoke of the pressure placed on the Irish delegation to sign the treaty: "...the alternative to our signing that particular Treaty was immediate war...we had to make the choice within three hours and to make it without reference to our Cabinet, to our Parliament or to our people...We lost the Republic in order to save the people of Ireland."
 During the debates which followed in Dáil Éireann, Gavan Duffy stated that he would recommend the Treaty reluctantly but sincerely as he saw no alternative for the desired aim of independence.
+Gavan Duffy placed the onus on the people who were responsible for drafting the Constitution of the Irish Free State to frame it in accordance with the terms of the Treaty.
+He disagreed, however, with Griffith's decision to show the draft constitution to British Prime Minister Lloyd George, who immediately ordered that references to the King had to be inserted as well as an Oath of Allegiance.
+Lloyd George threatened to start a war if the Irish refused to sign, but Gavan Duffy did not believe it.

+On 21 December 1921, during the Dáil debate on the Treaty, he explained his vote:

 I do not love this Treaty now any more than I loved it when I signed it, but I do not think ... that it is an adequate motive for rejection to point out that some of us signed the Treaty under duress, nor to say that this Treaty will not lead to permanent peace.
 It is necessary before you reject the Treaty to go further than that and to produce to the people of Ireland a rational alternative.
 My heart is with those who are against the Treaty, but my reason is against them, because I can see no rational alternative.

-Gavan Duffy placed the onus on the people who were responsible for drafting the Constitution of the Irish Free State to frame it in accordance with the terms of the Treaty.
-He disagreed, however, with Griffith's decision to show the draft constitution to British Prime Minister Lloyd George, who immediately ordered that references to the King had to be inserted as well as an Oath of Allegiance.
-Lloyd George threatened to start a war if the Irish refused to sign, but Gavan Duffy did not believe it.

-On 21 December 1921, he gave his main reason for supporting the treaty in the Dáil, the impact of a potentially renewed war on the people, concluding: